jetorres29/RepositoryCV/README.md

 Financial Engineer with a large experience in the capital market and wealth management.
-Now, working how portfolio manager to private equity funds in a wealth management firm in the Colombian market.
+Now, working how portfolio manager to private equity funds in a wealth management firm in the colombian market.
 At present, oversee agricultural, real state and discount credit funds, with a focus on business analytics, financial analysis, and structured products.
 Currently, studying a master in data science and analytics.